Module ExternalFlow

 The

-column selects a package.
+packagecolumn selects a package.
 Note that if the package does not contain a major version suffix (like “/v2”) then we will match all major versions.
-This can be disabled by puttingfixed-version:
+This can be disabled by puttingfixed-version:at the start of the package path.
+Also, instead of a package path, if this column is “group:” then it indicates that the row applies to all packages in the group<groupname>according to thepackageGroupingpredicate. -

 The